dbca-wa/wastd/docs/business_analysts.rst

 Digital data capture of tagging-related data happens under time pressure and in harsh conditions (night, low light, operator fatigue, beach, sand, heat, humidity).
-The workflow is non-linear, as the tagged, biopsied, restrained, but also very powerful turtle does not always follow the field protocol in sequence.
+The workflow is non-linear, as the tagged, biopsied, restrained, therefore stressed, but also very powerful turtle does not always follow the field protocol in sequence.
 The technology currently used for digital data capture of strandings and tracks is not flexible enough to provide a viable tagging data capture form.

+REQ The solution for a digital turtle tagging field data capture app must be optimised for harsh environmental conditions and low light, as well as the non-linear and  opportunistic nature of tagging data capture.

+REQ The solution shall carry the complete backlog of tagging records to provide the field workers with real-time insight about last sighting and in general all data relating to the encountered turtle (if already tagged), utilised tags, samples, data loggers and all other uniquely identifiable involved entities.

+REQ The solution shall allow daily syncing between multiple field data capture devices while still in the field.

+REQ The solution shall be responsive to different device display widths.

+REQ The solution shall be able to toggle interface features and functionality between field data capture, field data curation, data upload, central data curation and other roles.

 IT process Turtle tagging data curation (field and office)